-- Direct SWMBH Contractors to meet customer needs: - Voices for Health written translation and telephonic as well as in-person interpretation - To request Interpretation services, call 800-650-0310 - To request written translation: info@voicesforhealth.com - Main phone (616) 233-6505 - Deaf Link American Sign Language - Office line: (269) 288-0464 - Michigan Relay Center (MRC) phone calls with deaf or hard of hearing customers. - 7-1-1 - Check with your Customer Service representative to find out who you contract with locally.
+- Direct SWMBH Contractors to meet customer needs: - Voices for Health written translation and telephonic as well as in-person interpretation - To request Interpretation services, call 800-903-4090 - To request written translation: info@voicesforhealth.com - Deaf Link American Sign Language - Office line: (269) 288-0464 - Michigan Relay Center (MRC) phone calls with deaf or hard of hearing customers. - 7-1-1 - Check with your Customer Service representative to find out who you contract with locally.